 This statue was commissioned by an ardent patron of the arts, Cardinal Scipione Borghese, early in Bernini’s career.
 A breathtaking sculpture depicting Apollo and Daphne’s unwanted desire retells one of the more famous stories in Greek mythology.

 This life-size statue of these Greek deities is a prime example of Bernini’s artisanship.
 Very few artists have been able to sculpt both male and female figures with such perfection.
-It is one of his most well-recognized work and still gets admiration from art lovers and critics.
-Since the scene depicts the climax of Apollo and Daphne’s story, it feels as if Daphne will finally flee if we start at this statue for too long.
+It is one of his most well-recognized works and still gets admiration from art lovers and critics.
+Since the scene depicts the climax of Apollo and Daphne’s story, it feels as if Daphne will finally flee if we stare at this statue for too long.

 Admire this baroque sculpture emphasizing theatricality and sensuality at Rome’s Galleria Borghese, the most esteemed gallery in Rome.

 Related Reading: Top 26 Gods Of Death, Destruction, And The Underworld

 - Year: 130-100 BC

 One of the Louvre’s main attractions, Venus de Milo, is believed to depict the Greek goddess of beauty and love, Aphrodite.
 The statue is named after the place of discovery, the ancient city of Milo.